beancount/fava/fava/docs/features.md

 - **Tags**: Filter entries to the ones having the tags selected.
 This filter is inclusive, meaning that if you select multiple tags entries with any of those tags will be filtered.
-- **Account**: Filter entries by account, matching any entry where this account is part of.
+- **Account**: Filter entries by account, matching any entry this account is part of.
+The filter can simply be an account name or a regular expression, e.g. `.*:Company:.*` to filter for all that contain `Company` as a component in the account name.
+If a regular expression is given, it must match the whole account name.
 - **Payee**: Filter entries by payee.
 This filter is, like the *Tags*-filter, inclusive.